LearnOnDemandSystems/docs/tms/proxy-requires.md

 **HTML5:**

-1. Secure websocket connections over port 443 must be supported
+1. Secure websocket connections over port 443 must be supported.

-1. Websocket connection upgrade request (ws:// or wss://) headers must not be altered
+1. Websocket connection upgrade request (ws:// or wss://) headers must not be altered.

-1. Certificates must not be altered or repackaged
+1. Certificates must not be altered or repackaged.